Want a more comfortable sleep? A hybrid mattress might be perfect for you!

 A new species of rave-worthy mattresses is emerging and it’s transforming how we sleep.
 Hybrid mattresses.
 This innovative solution (a combination of diverse materials that work surprisingly well together) answers the call to an age old problem – how to get a better night’s sleep.
-No longer must we choose between coil (inner spring), latex, memory foam or even gel – we can have it all in one sweet sleep system.
+No longer must we choose between coil (inner spring), latex, memory foam or even gel – we can have it all in one sweet sleep system inside your mattress.

-We think hybrid mattresses are the hottest – and smartest – trend on the market.
+We think hybrid mattresses are a smart trend on the market.
 What’s more, they offer a cutting edge, customizable approach to overcome the limitations of traditional bedding materials.

-A hybrid is defined as something with different components put together to produce similar but improved results.
+The word “hybrid” is used to describe a product that is made by combining different components to produce similar but improved results.
 A hybrid car, for example is powered by both an electric motor and an internal combustion engine, which relies more on renewable resources, reduces gas consumption and emits less pollution.
 Good for your wallet and good for the planet.

 Is a hybrid mattress right for you?

-A hybrid mattress is for you if you meet the following criteria:
+A hybrid mattress might be a good choice for you if you answer yes to the following questions:

-- You’ve slept on a coil, latex and or memory foam mattress and felt there was something missing.
+- You sleep on a coil, latex and or memory foam mattress and feel there’s something missing.

-- You sleep hot and, while memory foam feels good on your joints, it creates a sauna under the covers.
+- You sleep hot and, while memory foam feels good on your joints, you’re uncomfortably warm under the covers.